WAT CHAI WATTHANARAM

 Other structures

-On the northern side of the main platform, next to the north wall of the gallery, we find a small chedi.
+On the northern side of the main platform, next to the gallery's north wall, we find a small chedi.
 This chedi obviously was not part of the initial construction and was added later.
-A small prang with an antechamber is situated north of the inner wall, and bears also traces from an architecture of a later date.
-It was also not part of the original design of the temple.
-[20]

 (The small chedi on the northern side - February 2015 CE)